Sorting under Partial Information (without the Ellipsoid Algorithm): Preliminaries

 \begin{lemma} Assume $G$ is a perfect graph with vertex set $V$ and order $n$, and let $x \in \mathbb{R}^V$ and $z \in \mathbb{R}^V$ be feasible solutions to (\ref{def-H}) for $G$ and $\bar{G}$, respectively.
 Then $x$ and $z$ are optimal iff $x_v z_v = 1/n$ for all $v \in V$.
 In particular, $H(G) + H(\bar G)=\log n$. \end{lemma}

-\citeN{CKLMS90} have characterized perfect graphs as the graphs that ``split graph entropy''.
-More precisely, they proved that $G$ is perfect if and only if, for {\em every\/} probability distribution $p$ on the vertex set of $G$, the sum of the entropies of $G$ and $\bar{G}$ with respect to $p$ equals the (Shannon) entropy of $p$.
+Csisz{\'a}r et al.~\cite{CKLMS90} have characterized perfect graphs as the graphs that ``split graph entropy''.
+More precisely, they proved that $G$ is perfect if and only if, for {\em every\/} probability distribution $p$ on the vertex set of $G$, the sum of the entropies of $G$ and $\bar{G}$ with respect to $p$ (see the references for a precise definition of this) equals the (Shannon) entropy of $p$.

-The algorithm of \citeN{KK95} is based on two main lemmas, Lemma \ref{lem:kk} above and the next lemma.
+The algorithm of Kahn and Kim~\cite{KK95} is based on two main lemmas, Lemma \ref{lem:kk} above and the next lemma.
 Whenever $a$ and $b$ are incomparable elements of $P$, we denote by $P(a < b)$ the poset obtained by adding the relation $(a,b)$ to the partial order of $P$ and then closing transitively.

 \begin{lemma}[\cite{KK95}] In any poset $P$ of order $n$ that is not a chain there are $a$, $b$ incomparable such that

 where $c_2 = \log (1 + 17/112) \simeq 0.2$. \end{lemma}

 \paragraph*{The Algorithm of K\&K and its Complexity}